HERA-Team/hera-singularity/README.md

 |                | `SSINS`<sup>[3](#myfootnote3)</sup>    |

 <a name="myfootnote1">1</a>: With CASA measurement sets, HEALPix beam, and CST beam functionalities, see https://github.com/RadioAstronomySoftwareGroup/pyuvdata\
-<a name="myfootnote2">2</a>: With profiling and full simulator, see https://github.com/RadioAstronomySoftwareGroup/pyuvsim
+<a name="myfootnote2">2</a>: without line profiler and lunar capability, see https://github.com/RadioAstronomySoftwareGroup/pyuvsim
 <a name="myfootnote3">3</a>: See https://github.com/mwilensky768/SSINS

 ### Variances: